 Best Lace-up Boxing Gloves

 Looking for a pair of old-school lace-up boxing gloves?
 Try these Safetec Professional Fight Gloves from Cleto Reyes.
-Each pair is handcrafted in Mexico from high-quality leather with a traditional lace closure along the wrist and palm.
+Each pair of Cleto Reyes gloves is handcrafted in Mexico from high-quality leather with a traditional lace closure along the wrist and palm.
 They're fully padded to protect your thumb, knuckles, fingers, and wrist from every angle.
-They're great for combat sports like boxing, muay Thai, and mixed martial arts thanks to their protective design.
+Thanks to their protective design, they're great for combat sports like boxing match, muay Thai, and mixed martial arts.
 Use them for bag or mitt work, sparring, or a trip to the ring.

 Out of 17